RaaghaviNithiyanandan/emobuddy/README.md

     *   **Google Colab:** Open the `emobuddy_colab.ipynb` notebook in Google Colab and follow the instructions in the notebook.

 ## Running in Google Colab

 The `emobuddy_colab.ipynb` notebook provides a convenient way to run the EmoBuddy chatbot in a Google Colab environment.
 Follow the instructions within the notebook to set up the environment, configure API keys, and launch the chatbot.

+ **DISCLAIMER:**
+EmoBuddy is a proof-of-concept project for educational and exploratory purposes.
+It is not intended to provide medical or therapeutic advice, and should not be considered a substitute for professional mental health care.
+We have taken precautions to avoid causing offense, but users should be aware that AI responses can be unpredictable.
+We are not responsible for any emotional distress or harm that may arise from the use of EmoBuddy.